Rules

 First Phase

-Players take turns by drawing a card from the pile and then try to place in correct order in line.
+Players take turns by drawing a card from the pile and then try to place in correct order in a shared line.

 When playing with maps for example, smaller countries to the left and larger to the right.